 So when is the best time to take care of your annual furnace maintenance?
 Our suggestion: shortly before you expect to need your furnace.
 The end of summer or early fall will usually give you enough time to make sure everything is working as it should and to fix anything that needs fixing so your furnace is ready when the winter chill kicks in.

-A Heating Maintenance Plan from Enercare can not only handle your annual furnace maintenance but also take the guesswork out of scheduling.
+A furnace protection plan from Enercare can not only handle your annual furnace maintenance but also take the guesswork out of scheduling.
 We’ll contact you when it’s time for your furnace’s check-up, meaning you’ll never have to worry about not having heat when you need it because maintenance slipped your mind.

 DIY Furnace Maintenance Checklist